 #5 – Bridger Brewing

 Coming in at #5 is Bridger Brewing, located on the edge of the Montana State University campus – a popular spot for students and MSU fans to grab a drink.
 Make sure to stop in or fill a growler to sample their wide variety of year-round and seasonal beers (with many gluten-free beer options).
-In 2021, the widely anticipated opening of an additional location in Three Forks that will have a music venue component will take place.
-Additionally, Bridger Brewing will also be releasing canned beer.
-Don’t forget to look at their full menu and try one of their specialty pizzas (with a gluten-free option!) for some of the best pizza in Bozeman.
+There is now an additional location in Three Forks with a music venue.
+Additionally, Bridger Brewing will be releasing canned beer.
+Don’t forget to look at their full menu and try one of their specialty pizzas (with a gluten-free option!) for some of the best pizza in Bozeman. https://www.bridgerbrewing.com

 #4 – Mountains Walking Brewery and Pub